qbit/remote-unlock/README.md

 destination mount point, fsck options and finally the public key(s) to grant access to to unlock the volume.

 This tool will not work with FDE.
-The CRYPO discipline must be on a non-booting partition or drive.
+The CRYPTO discipline must be on a non-booting partition or drive.